beelzebielsk/pin_file_builder/specification.md

 		- For each signal name in the file, there has to be a pin assigned to it.
 		- New assignments overwrite old assignments.

+### Reading Error Messages

+If any of these rules are broken, the program should give you an error.
+Error detection is still a work in progress, though.

 ## Explicit Index specifiers

 These are index specifiers that can be immediately resolved.
 No extra information is necessary to figure out the indices that are specified.
+The program cannot yet give you accurate information about where the error occurred, and it does not catch every error.

 - Simple Explicit specifier :
 	- Format : `A,B,C,..`